Tuition and Policies

 Every student will be issued a performance shirt to wear when requested at special events.
 There is no additional fee for the shirt unless it is lost or destroyed and a replacement is needed.
 Before exchanging your shirt for a larger size, please launder it and return it to your teacher.

-If you have any questions regarding our tuition and policies, please contact Bryan Flynn, program administrator.
+If you have any questions regarding our tuition and policies, please contact Maryfrances Kirsh, program administrator at firstname.lastname@example.org.